magda-io/magda-config/README.md

 - `Project id`: the id of the google cloud project that you created (`echo $PROJECT_ID`)
 - `Deploy Region`: which region you want to deploy magda to
 - `credential_file_path`: the path of the service account key file (`key.json`) that we just generated
-- `namespace`: which kubernetes namespace you want to deploy Magda to (generally this should just be "default")?
+- `namespace`: which kubernetes namespace you want to deploy Magda to (generally this should just be "default")
 - `external_domain`: Optional: what domain you want the Magda server to be accessed from (which requires a bit of extra configuration).
 Leave blank to just access your instance through a temporary domain.
 You can set this later if necessary.

 Other optional settings and their default values (if not set) are:
-- `cluster_node_pool_machine_type`: The machine type to use, see https://cloud.google.com/sql/pricing for more details.
+- `cluster_node_pool_machine_type`: The machine type to use, see https://cloud.google.com/compute/vm-instance-pricing for more details.
 Default: `n1-standard-4`
 - `kubernetes_dashboard`: Whether turn on [kubernetes_dashboard](https://github.com/kubernetes/dashboard) or not; Default: `false`

 You can find full list of configurable options from [here](./terraform/magda/variables.tf).